 Take part in the glamour of the world’s most spectacular celebration of LGBTQI pride.

 The Sydney Gay and Lesbian Mardi Gras is a three-week festival featuring more than 100 events that culminate in the world-famous Mardi Gras parade on the first Saturday of March.
-Each year, the festival attracts more than 200,000 people.
+Each year, the festival attracts more than 200,000 people, so be sure to snap up a ticket to one of the VIP viewing spots.
+Options range from grandstand-style seating with celebrity hosts to an outdoor club in Taylor Square with raised viewing platforms, cocktail bars and DJs.
 Here’s how to get among the festivities.

 - Where: Sydney

 How to get there

 Spectators are encouraged to take public transport into the inner city.
 Hotels near the parade route are also heavily booked.
 Wear comfortable shoes and grab a viewing spot well before the parade starts.

 Things to do at the Sydney Mardi Gras

 See the Mardi Gras parade